khalid-taha/khalid-taha.github.io/_posts/2025-08-07-Moving-Past-the-Data.md

-# Title: Moving Past the Data: Challenges in Adopting AI in Industry
+# Moving Past the Data: Challenges in Adopting AI in Industry
 **Author:** Khalid Taha
 **Date:** 7 August 2025